 How to Make Salsa from Scratch

 Making salsa at home is really easy.
-All you need is a blender!
+All you need is a blender (a food processor would also work great)!

 Oh Sweet Basil Pro Tip!